alvarezjohn15/Retail-Pharma-Sales-Portfolio/README.md

 # 💊 Retail-Pharmacy Sales-Project
 #### Sales • Transactions • Target Profit • Sales Variance
 ## 📌 Overview
-#### This repository contains dataset of 7,000+ transactions from a retail pharmacy from January 2024 until May 2026 from 6 Product categories.
+#### This repository contains dataset of 7,000+ transactions from a retail pharmacy from January 2024 until May 2026 which provides a comprehensive view of the pharmacy's sales performance, customer behavior, and product category contributions.
+The Retail Pharmacy Sales Dashboard enables management to monitor key performance indicators, track progress against sales targets, identify sales trends, and evaluate customer segments.
 ## 📂 Dataset Description
 #### The dataset simulates close to real sales transactions from a pharmacy store.
 ####  • Duration : January 2024 - May 2026